shaktit159-Analyst/AI_FINANCIAL_FRAUD_DETECTION-REAL_DATASET.IPYNB/README.md

 ROC-AUC

-Measures the model's ability to distinguish between fraudulent and legitimate transactions across classification thresholds.
+Measures the ability of the model to distinguish between fraudulent and legitimate transactions across different classification thresholds.

+PR-AUC

+Provides an additional evaluation perspective for imbalanced classification problems by focusing on the Precision-Recall relationship.

 Confusion Matrix

-The confusion matrix provides:
+Analyzes:

 - True Positives
 - True Negatives
 - False Positives
 - False Negatives

-Why Recall Matters

-In financial fraud detection, a False Negative can be particularly costly because an actual fraudulent transaction may be classified as legitimate.

-Therefore, the project considers Precision, Recall, F1-Score and ROC-AUC along with Accuracy when comparing models.

 ---

+⚠️ Important Model Performance Insight

+The final Random Forest model achieved approximately:

+Metric| Result
+Accuracy| 94.79%
+Precision| 5.33%
+Recall| 0.20%
+F1-Score| 0.38%

+What does this mean?

+Although the overall Accuracy is high, the very low Recall indicates that the model is not yet effective enough at identifying actual fraudulent transactions.

+This is an important finding because fraud detection is highly sensitive to False Negatives.

+A model can achieve high Accuracy on an imbalanced dataset while still missing a large proportion of fraudulent transactions.

+Therefore, this project does not treat Accuracy as the only success criterion and highlights the need for further fraud-focused optimization.

+---

+🎯 Threshold Analysis

+The project also explores classification threshold optimization.

+Instead of relying only on the default classification threshold, different thresholds can be analyzed to understand the trade-off between:

+Precision  ↔  Recall

+This is particularly important in financial fraud detection, where organizations may prefer higher Recall to detect more suspicious transactions, depending on the acceptable False Positive rate.

+---

 🧪 Unseen Transaction Prediction

-After model evaluation, the project demonstrates how the selected model can be used to predict an unseen transaction.
+The trained model is also used to demonstrate prediction on an unseen transaction.

-The prediction pipeline follows:
+Prediction Workflow

 New Transaction
        ↓
-Preprocessing
+Data Preprocessing
        ↓
 Feature Transformation
        ↓
-Trained Model
+Trained ML Model
        ↓
 Prediction
        ↓
-Fraud / Legitimate
+Legitimate / Fraudulent

-This demonstrates the practical application of the trained Machine Learning model beyond the original training dataset.
+This demonstrates how a trained model can be applied to new transaction data after the required preprocessing steps.

 ---

 💾 Model Saving

-The trained Machine Learning model is saved using Joblib.
+The project includes model persistence using Joblib.

-This allows the trained model to be reused later without retraining it from scratch and provides a foundation for future deployment.
+Saving the trained model allows it to be reused later without retraining the complete Machine Learning pipeline from the beginning.

+This also provides a foundation for future deployment.

 ---